dhellmann/pymotw-3/source/subprocess/index.rst

 1. The parent program instantiates :class:`Popen`.
 2. The :class:`Popen` instance forks a new process.
-3. The new process runs :func:`os.setsid`.
+3. The new process runs :func:`os.setpgrp`.
 4. The new process runs :func:`exec` to start the shell.
 5. The shell runs the shell script.
 6. The shell script forks again and that process execs Python.